lukasvelek/topics/DEVELOPER_DOCUMENTATION.md

 `UserModule` is the most used UI section, because it contains everything that is visible to every user.

 ### 1.11 Repositories
+`Repositories` are classes that extend the abstract class `ARepository` and that allow working with data in the database.

+In most cases each repository operates on a single database table that's name is name of the repository.
+However sometimes a repository works with several database tables.

+In contradiction to `Managers`, repositories do not check rights and thus should not be used without checking for user rights (where necessary).

 ### 1.12 Services
+`Services` are classes that are used to be run in background and to perform certain set of operations.

 ### 1.13 UI
+`UI` section contains UI components that are used within the application.
+E.g. `GridBuilder` that allows creating tables (or in context of this application - grids).
+There is also `FormBuilder` that allows creating forms.

+An important class is also `LinkBuilder` that is used to create a `<a>` link in PHP easily.

+## 2 UI / Frontend